 Roger, a qualified mechanical engineer with over 50 years' experience in the construction industry both in the UK and overseas, is part of the team of trustees who are overseeing the construction of the new community centre and has special responsibility for the building's energy efficiency and mechanical systems.

 Passionate about sports, Roger has played most team sports in his youth - of particular note: playing rugby for London Wasps and ice hockey for Wembley Lions.
 A Charlbury resident since 2011, Roger is keen to help develop sports facilities in the town.

-Robin has lived in Charlbury for three years, and serves as a Town Councillor.
-He recently became a Trustee of the Thomas Gifford Trust as the Council's nominated representative, and has taken on the task of managing the IT systems at the new community centre.
+Phil enjoys pub life and public debate.
+He recently became a Trustee of the Thomas Gifford Trust as the Council's nominated representative, and has taken on the task of managing the Playing Close and food vendors.

 THE PLAYING CLOSE - HISTORICALLY